SquareGPS/navixy-api/docs/backend-api/websocket/subscription.md

 * `data` - required, map <string, object>.
 Map with events subscription result.
 One key per subscribed event.
   * `state` - presented if the "state" subscription requested, map <string, enum> - the current status of requested trackers.

-Keys is a tracker ids, values - one of the item:
+Keys is a tracker IDs, values - one of the item:

 * `normal` - non-blocked, normal status.
 [State events](./events.md#state-event) for this tracker will be delivered to client.